ElucidataInc/polly-docs/docs/OmixAtlas/View_Details.md

 ![Search Bar](../img/OmixAtlas-Images/downloadreport1.png)

 Users can also view the report under the table view.
-In the table view, users click on the action button in the left panel and select 'view report', which will display all the reports related to the specific dataset.
+In the table view, users can click on the action button in the left panel and select 'view report', which will display all the reports related to the specific dataset.

 ![serachbar](../img/OmixAtlas-Images/viewreport1111.png)